MyOmniInstitute/OSIE-OCL/docs/examples.md

-# OSIE-OCL Example Evaluations
+# OSIE-OCL — Example Evaluations

-This document provides simple, public demonstrations of how the OCL module evaluates axis states and produces a coordination recommendation.
+These examples demonstrate how the public-facing OCL module behaves under different volatility conditions.
+They do **not** reveal OSIE’s internal indices, physics, or structural laws.

 ---

-## Example 1 — Calm Baseline
+## Example 1 — Stable

 **Input**
 ```json